Shy-16/Mooncord-PitBot/README.md

 ### Install latest version of Python 3.

-Pit-Bot uses latest version of Python3, at the very least higher than 3.8 Once ready install all modules:
+Pit-Bot uses latest version of Python3, at the very least higher than 3.8.
-- `pip install -r requirements.txt`
+Pit-Bot uses poetry as dependency manager.
+Install all modules:
+- `poetry install`

 ## Install MongoDB

 Pit-Bot uses latest version of MongoDB.
 - Configure access user with admin privileges.

 By default mongoDB will create non-existing resources on first read, that means you don't need to configure anything.
-However for the shake of explanation here is the MongoDB structure:
-- Create a new database.
-By default Pit-Bot uses `moon2web`
-- Create a 4 new collections.
-The name of these cannot be changed:
-- - `discord_config`
-- - `users`
-- -  `users_bans`
-- -  `users_strikes`

 ## Copy config.yaml and edit it.